GoogleChrome/web.dev/src/site/content/en/blog/codelab-signin-form/index.md

 ---
 layout: codelab
-title: Signin form best practice
+title: Login form best practices codelab
 authors:
   - samdutton
-date: 2020-04-24
+date: 2020-05-20
-updated: 2020-04-28
+updated: 2020-05-20
-description: Use cross-platform browser features to build an email/password signin form that's secure, accessible and easy to use.
+description: Use cross-platform browser features to build an email/password login form that's secure, accessible and easy to use.
 tags:
   - identity
   - login
   - privacy
   - security
-  - signin
+  - login
   - trust and safety
-glitch: signin-form
+glitch: login-form-best-practices-codelab-step-0
 related_post: signin-form-best-practice
 ---

+This codelab shows you how to build a login form that is secure, accessible, and easy to use.

 ## Step 1: Use meaningful HTML